ctm/Bataan-Memorial-Death-March/README.md

 what I did for [2017](2017.md), [2018](2018.md), [2019](2019.md) and
 [2020](2020.md).

-I do not plan on doing the virtual BMDM, but I am exploring setting up aid stations to help people who want to do it, probably on either (or both) Saturday, April 10th or Sunday, April 11th.
+I do not plan on doing the virtual BMDM, but I, and others, will be setting up aid stations to help people who want to do it on Sunday, April 11th.
+The start will be the Alameda Open Space, and participants will walk, hike, ruck and/or run four miles down the bike path, turn around and then do that same out and back two more times, then head down about a mile and back so that the total distance will be 26.2 miles.
+This route allows people to use the toilets every eight miles.
+We'll have an aid station at the beginning and turnaround and probably one more in between.
+More details will be available as we get closer to April 11th.

 ## What is the BMDM?